wallarm/product-documentation/docs/latest/user-guides/rules/view.md

     ![!Branch of endpoints](../../images/user-guides/rules/rules-branch.png)

 * To view rules for the endpoint, click it.
 First, distinct rules for this endpoint will be displayed.
-* To view rules inherited by the endpoint, click **Distinct and inherited rules**.
+* When viewing the rule list for the specific endpoint, click **Distinct and inherited rules** to display the inherited ones.
 Inherited rules will be displayed together with the distinct; they will be greyed out compared to distinct.

     ![!Distinct and inherited rules for endpoint](../../images/user-guides/rules/rules-distinct-and-inherited.png)